Angelo-abel/Jeffrey-Way-Theme/README.md

 }
 ````

-Edit `Material-Theme-Darker.sublime-theme` and place the below at the bottom of the file:
+Edit `Material-Theme.sublime-theme` and place the below at the bottom of the file:

 ````json
 // Custom